23blocks-OS/ECG_Monitor/README.md

 # ECG_Monitor
 ECG Monitor with AI and IoT
+By Juan Pelaez